ReemaIQ/Ticketorium/README.md

 ---

+### Note:

+The main branch is configured for deployment and will not work when trying to run locally.
+To run this project locally please clone the demo branch.

+---

 ## 🧪 Usage & Feature Guide

 Below are example flows for each type of user in the demo setup.